 What are the top sights to see in Hamburg?
 I’ve lived in Hamburg for about 18 years, so this is a very tough one.
-But if you want to see Hamburg in just one day, this is my recommendation.
+But if you want to see Hamburg in just one day, these are my recommendations.

 The Harbour